rachelandrew/grid-by-example/browsers/index.md

 Grid is available in [Webkit Nightly builds](http://nightly.webkit.org/) and also in the new [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/release-notes/).
 Grid is now unprefixed in the Nightly and Preview versions.

-**For Safari Technology Preview** turn Grid support on in the Develop Menu under Experimental Features.
+There is no information as to when or if Apple will ship grid in Safari.
+A hopeful guess would be March, a somewhat more pessimistic one October, but this is just a guess based on release dates and the fact grid is not now behind a flag by default in Preview.

 This implementation is also by Igalia but lags slightly behind the Chrome one.
 Note that Grid being present in Safari Technology Preview _does not mean_ it will be in the next version of Safari.
+We can but hope.

 ## Gecko Rendering Engine (Firefox)